 So as I sat on that couch with a professional telling me that “everything I believed about food was wrong,” I stopped her.
 I exclaimed, “Why was I fed all these lies?
 Why am I sitting here now?
 This shit is SO unfair.”

 She looked at me and asked me the question that changed my recovery trajectory for good.
 She asked,

 Boom.
 This was one of the most defining moments of my life.
-What she was saying was that if I wanted differently for my children, I had to break the chain of deception, and false truths around food and body.
-And this, my friends, took going to impatient treatment.
+She was saying if I wanted it to be different for my children, I had to break the chain of deception and false truths around food and body.
+And this, my friends, took going to inpatient treatment.

 Was it easy?
 Hell no. Was it worth it?
 Hell yes.
 Would I do it again?
 1,000 times over and over to help me understand that not only did my kids deserve different, but I deserve a life worth living, too.

 We deserve to live a life that is consumed with joy, not fear.

 Create a life for you and yours that has nothing to do with shame and restriction, but everything to do with being comfortable with the seasons of life and honoring the body that carries them through them.